 2. Mask up: Face coverings are required when you are not eating or drinking, this includes: in line at the entrance, while getting/selecting food and drinks, and bringing dishes to the dish return.

 3. Scan and Sanitize: Open the GET app on your phone, click the "scan card" icon, and scan the bar code to gain access to the dining center.
 Your NDSU ID card will also provide touch free access to the dining center.
 Then sanitize your hands at the touchless hand sanitizer stations at the entrance.
 Hand washing stations are also available.

 4. Select your Food: Browse around and make your selections.
 NDSU Dining team members will serve you from each station.
 Watch for directional signage that will point you in the right direction.
 When waiting in line, practice social distancing by standing 6 feet apart.
 Silverware will be provided at each station.

 6. Dine: Sit wherever you want, but please do not move tables or chairs.
 Also, note the max capacity marked on each table.
-NDSU Dining team members are cleaning more frequently, but you are welcome to sanitize your eating area prior to sitting down using the disinfectant wipes available at the self-sanitation stations.
+All guests are asked to limit their dine-in experience to 30 minutes.

 7. Dash: Reapply your face covering and bring your dishes/cups/utensils to the dish return area.
 Make sure to watch for directional signage that will guide you in and out!